All Episodes

 Hi.

-Yeah, I'm I'm calling about uh I heard you mention this yesterday, and I'm glad you brought it up again today.
+Yeah, I'm calling about, I heard you mention this yesterday, and I'm glad you brought it up again today.

 I've adopted from overseas.

-This is for the sake of the child.
+This issue of being sealed, this is for the sake of the child.

 The New York Times is pro-abortion, so you can get an idea what they think of the sake of the children.

-Well, yeah, you may have a point there, but be that as it may, the liberals, and I'm a former liberal myself, so I kind of know what the mindset used to be, are supposedly all for the best interest of the oppressed.
+Well, yeah, you may have a point there, but be that as it may, the Liberals, and I'm a former liberal myself, so I kind of know what the mindset used to be, are supposedly all for the best interests of the oppressed.

 And the choice is one or the other.

-And what Lilith is of so saying to me is like, my God, this is like the most wonderful thing.
+And what Lilith is of soap saying to me is like, my God, this is like the most wonderful thing.

 Two things here.

-Somebody said yesterday, and I and I had to chuckle, at least the New York Times is finally discovered adoption exists.
+Somebody said yesterday, and I had to chuckle, at least the New York Times has finally discovered adoption exists.

 To the New York Times, the issue is the Supreme Court.